PeeWeeLabs/pwl_rfm9X/README.md

                           lora_cr_t LORA_CODE_RATE,
                           lora_sf_t LORA_SPREADING_FACTOR);
 #### The initialization parameters:
-For the LORA_... parameters, see one of numerous LoRa primers on the web.
-Generally these will tradeoff between data rate and reliability.
 ##### RADIO_FREQ
 The carrier (center) frequency on which the radio will transmit and receive packet data.
 Please see your radio's documentation for the valid range of this parameter.
 ##### RADIO_POWER